+So, what is CVI?
 CVI stands for Cerebral Visual Impairment or in USA – Cortical Visual Impairment.
 It is the leading cause of childhood blindness and low vision.
-CVI is a lifelong brain-based visual impairment, caused by damage to the brain’s visual pathways or visual processing areas.
+CVI is a lifelong, brain-based visual impairment, caused by damage to the brain’s visual pathways or visual processing areas.

 People with CVI can struggle with visual attention and visual recognition, making it difficult to understand the world around them.
-Some people with CVI see the world as distorted and unrecognisable.
+Some people with CVI can see the world as distorted and unrecognisable.
 Others can focus, but might struggle to understand what they see.
-A crowded environment, a freezing cold day, or tiredness can have huge impact on the individuals vision.
+A crowded environment, a bright sunny day, or tiredness can have a huge impact on the individual’s vision.

 Why is CVI often misunderstood?